 Walk Your Talk and Get Involved

 This month, make a real personal connection by volunteering during special events — or helping in the office for organizations like the American Liver Foundation or the American Cancer Society.
-Donate that second car and get a tax write-off.
 Become an advocate on social media.
 You really can make a difference.

 Bring Liver Disease Out of the Closet

 If you've been silently struggling with liver disease, use this month to go public.
 Share your story loudly and proudly because you are not alone.
 Someone else may be in denial about their illness or simply following negative behaviors.
 Writing a post or even a blog can raise everybody's awareness.
-And after all, isn't that what National Liver Awareness Month is all about?
+And after all, that is what National Liver Awareness Month is all about.

 Why National Liver Awareness Month is Important